Welcome to the Food Safety Program

 - Foodborne Illness

-There are estimated 48 million cases of foodborne illness annually in the U.S.
+There are an estimated 48 million cases of foodborne illness annually in the U.S.

 Foodborne Illness: Know the Symptoms: